 5 energy efficiency resolutions for the new year

-The reason for saving energy can be simple, like saving money on your energy bills.
-Or it can be part of your journey to make your home more sustainable and resilient for your future, or the planet.
-Use these tips and explore our recommended reading to start your year with energy-saving wins.
+Looking for a New Year’s resolution you can actually keep?
+As we head into a brand-new year, it’s a great time to find ways to save energy.
+Your reason for saving energy might be simple, like saving money.
+Or it might be part of your journey to make your home more sustainable and resilient for your future, and the planet.

 You can switch to LED lightbulbs or use an advanced power strip.
 No matter whether you rent or own, those small changes can make an impact on your energy bills and your carbon footprint.